melizalab/arfx/README.md

 ### extending arfx

-Additional formats for reading and writing can be added using the Python distribute package's plugin system (see <http://pythonhosted.org/distribute/>).
+Additional formats for reading and writing can be added using the Python setuptools plugin system.
 Plugins must be registered in the `arfx.io` entry point group, with a name corresponding to the extension of the file format handled by the plugin.

 An arfx IO plugin is a class with the following required methods: